shegerlab2023/Course-Modules/Ansible.md

-# Module: Fundamentals of Ansible for DevOps Beginners
+# Module: Fundamentals of Ansible for DevOps

 ## Overview
 In this module, we will introduce the fundamentals of Ansible, a popular configuration management and automation tool in the DevOps ecosystem.
 Ansible simplifies the management and deployment of infrastructure, making it a valuable skill for DevOps practitioners.
 Understanding Ansible basics will empower DevOps beginners to automate repetitive tasks and streamline their software deployment processes.